bluebirz/bluebirz.github.io/_posts/2023-08-30-lets-try-apache-beam-part-1.md

 ### Runner

 Apache Beam requires "runner" for executing the task.
 There are several runners for different platforms/engines.
-For more info, please visit [this link](https://beam.apache.org/documentation/runners/capability-matrix/).
+For more info, please visit this link.

+{% include bbz_custom/link_preview.html url='<https://beam.apache.org/documentation/runners/capability-matrix/>' %}

 In this blog, we are using Python Direct Runner which is one of simplest runners.